 In the Department of Electrical and Computer Engineering, we believe in the excitement of technology and how technological advances change the entire world.
 We offer an undergraduate degree in electrical engineering with concentrations in computer engineering and communications engineering, plus collaborate with the Center for Advanced Computer Studies for our master's and doctoral programs.
 Our curriculum focuses on the core of electrical engineering, including digital logic, circuits, electronics, and electromagnetics.
 At the graduate level we offer master’s and doctoral degrees with opportunities for specialization in computers, communications, controls, electronics, photonics, robotics, and systems engineering, and we also collaborate with the Center for Advanced Computer Studies.

-Undergraduate students can pursue a Bachelor of Science degree in industrial technology.
+Undergraduate students can pursue a Bachelor of Science in Engineering and Technology Management.
 The program is designed to prepare management-oriented technical professionals for employment in industry, business, government, and education.
 Graduates of this program will be prepared to seek careers in fields that apply principles and concepts from a variety of technical disciplines including computer integrated manufacturing, construction technology, electronic and computer technology, and mechanical and hydraulic/pneumatic technology.

 Mechanical engineering is one of broadest of the engineering disciplines.
 The core curriculum includes the study of materials, manufacturing processes, fluid mechanics, thermodynamics, energy systems, controls, and machine design.
 UL Lafayette mechanical engineering graduates are prepared to work in any of the traditional mechanical engineering areas, as well as related fields such as the biomedical and aeronautical fields.